 JSON / JSONB

-UQL provides first-class support for JSON/JSONB fields across PostgreSQL, MySQL, and SQLite.
+UQL provides first-class support for JSON/JSONB fields across PostgreSQL, MySQL, MariaDB, and SQLite.
 Query, update, and sort by nested JSON properties using a consistent, type-safe API — UQL generates dialect-specific SQL automatically.

 Entity Setup